arthurbernierjr/sfs/src/course-materials/unit3/week-23/day-1/slides.md

 **Apply:** Start by following the 'Getting Started' instructions to set up the backend.
 Your first task is to create a Mongoose Schema and a Mongoose Model, which will serve as the blueprint for your blog application's data.

 **Develop:** Now, you will develop a Blog Controller using your Model.
 This controller should contain five REST API routes: Create, Index, Show, Delete, and Update.

+- `GET /api/blogs`: Get all blogs items.
+- `POST /api/blogs`: Create a new blog item.
+- `GET /api/blogs/:id`: Get a specific blog item.
+- `PUT /api/blogs/:id`: Update a specific blog item if the user is who made the blog.
+- `DELETE /api/blogs/:id`: Delete a specific blog item if the user is who made the blog.

 **Practice:** Test all your routes to ensure they're functioning as they should.
 Remember, errors in the backend can lead to significant issues in your web application's overall functionality.